-A fuller set of definitions may be found at: https://www.gov.scot/publications/national-guidance-child-protection-scotland-2021/pages/3/.
-For the purposes of TSH Keeping Children Safe Policy, children will be regarded as being aged under 16, unless they are defined otherwise within a specific legislative framework.
+A fuller set of definitions may be found in Scottish Government guidance:

+The National Guidance for Child Protection in Scotland 2021 - updated 2023.
+For the purposes of the State Hospital Keeping Children Safe Policy, children will be regarded as being aged under 16, unless they are defined otherwise within a specific legislative framework.